elMP/frontend-nanodegree-arcade-game/README.md

 ## Play the game

-  To start game press the button ` Start new game ` Use arrow keys to move.
+  To start game click the button ` Start new game `
+  Use arrow keys to move.
   You need to reach water to win.
   Avoid bugs - they teleporte you to initial position.